pkandathil/exercise-clinic-reviews/rowing_clinic_cfw10_15_08_2015.md

 Pause drill: Take 5 strokes and pause at any stage of the drive phase.
 Check to see if your position is right

 Finally, we reviewed how to start on the erg.
-Many of us have see too many CrossFit athletes do this step incorrectly.
+Many of us have seen too many CrossFit athletes do this step incorrectly.

 ## Final Words ##